ibm-ecm/datacap-developer-kit/README.md

 # datacap-developer-kit
 This repository is for the IBM Datacap Developer kit.

+IBM Datacap 9.1.9 iFix 6:
+The development kits have been updated to be compatible with the IBM Datacap 9.1.9 iFix 6 release.

-IBM Datacap 9.1.8 iFix 4: The development kits have been updated to be compatible with the IBM Datacap 9.1.8 iFix 4 release.
+IBM Datacap 9.1.8 iFix 4:
+The development kits have been updated to be compatible with the IBM Datacap 9.1.8 iFix 4 release.

-IBM Datacap 9.1.9 iFix 5: The development kits have been updated to be compatible with the IBM Datacap 9.1.9 iFix 5 release.
+IBM Datacap 9.1.9 iFix 5:
+The development kits have been updated to be compatible with the IBM Datacap 9.1.9 iFix 5 release.

 IBM Datacap 9.1.8:
 The different development kit components have been provided in a single zip download.